-Author of the blog www.mientablog.com and the book “Colorful Food Tastes Better,” she is a food stylist and photographer. .
-Winner of the 2020 “Pink Lady Food Photographer of the Year” in the Apple a Day category, she has been honored three times in 2021.
-She most enjoys eating and photographing healthy, seasonal plant-based foods and lazy sweet breakfasts.
+Author’s blog www.mientablog.com and the book “Colorful Food Tastes Better,” a culinary stylist and photographer. .
+Winner of the 2020 “Pink Lady Food Photographer of the Year” in the Apple a Day category, she has been recognized three times in 2021.
+He most enjoys eating and photographing healthy, seasonal plant-based foods and lazy sweet breakfasts.
 A lover of tattoos, the forest, mountains and cycling.
 He can’t imagine life without music, and in his spare time he learns to play the drums.

 She has worked with brands such as Sonko, Łowicz, Lubella, Helpa and Kikkoman.

 When I started my adventure with photography I could at best dream of having access to ready-made photographic backgrounds.
 A few years ago, you had to combine on your own to keep the photos from being monotonous, so I painted the backgrounds myself.
 I don’t have a knack for artwork, so I was happy to see backgrounds painted by others on the market.

 Then it was time for something even better, namely backgrounds printed in a format ideal for culinary photography.
 I’ve tested some of them over the past 2 years, and I’m glad that the MBackdrops brand has come out and offers us such a good product.
 Magda Handle’s backgrounds are distinguished above all by printing of great quality.
 Tiles, boards or stone look like the real thing.
 I like vinyl for its ease of cleaning, storage, but most of all for its lightness.
 Mbackdrops’ vinyl backgrounds are stiff, which I found to be an added plus.
 My studio is small and setting up another tripod to support the backdrop is always a problem.
 These just need to be placed on a chair slid under the work table.

 Author of the blog smuklewidelce.pl, photographer and culinary stylist.